 After deciding that hot cinnamon extract would be the perfect flavor, I discovered after looking at two separate stores that this ingredient either doesn’t exist or is only available online.
 The only other extracts I had at home were almond and vanilla, so I unscrewed each tiny bottle in one hand with the sriracha bottle in the other hand.
 After a deep inhale, it was clear that both extracts were completely wrong for this.
 I then looked through my refrigerator and cabinets, which offered no other options, then strolled into our dining room and saw it … whisky!
 I placed both the sriracha and whisky bottles under my nose and inhaled, then smiled.
 This was it.

-Add in the sriracha and whisky.
-Stir with a silicone spatula slowly—it will steam and bubble immediately.
+- Mix the sriracha, whisky and cream of tartar (optional) together in a small bowl.
+Then pour into the heated mixture with a silicon spatula slowly—it will steam and bubble immediately.
 Once it stops, pour the mixture into a glass measuring cup, then slowly pour the mixture into the compartments, filling them 3/4 full.
 You have to work very quickly during this step, as the mixture starts to gum up really fast—the first of the 14 compartments I filled hardened very well, while the last two I poured did not.

 - Allow the candies to fully harden before removing from the mold.
 Dust with a little powdered sugar on top if you want.
 Store in an airtight container.

 - To get the stuck-on reside out of your pot and measuring cup, just soak them in hot water for 10-15 minutes, then wash as usual.